Claims Against Pizza Hut

-With over 697 restaurants across the UK, Pizza Hut undoubtedly has a huge presence on the high street.
-Like all other restaurants, Pizza Hut is legally obliged to ensure the health and safety of its customers and staff and must adhere to its health and safety responsibilities.
+Restaurants are legally obliged to ensure the health and safety of their customers and staff and must adhere to their health and safety responsibilities.
 When it fails to do so, it can find itself liable to compensation claims.
 We can help with claims against Pizza Hut.

-If you have been injured while eating or working at Pizza Hut, you may be entitled to make a claim for compensation.
+If you have been injured while eating or working at a restaurant, you may be entitled to make a claim for personal injury compensation.

 Contact the claims experts